I’m not a particular fan of Giving Tuesday.

 In my experience as a staffer, I found it a time-suck.
 Worse, if yours is an organization without a strong community profile (a “best-kept secret”), it’s time spent building recognition for Giving Tuesday, not for your organization.

-Claire suggested hijacking Giving Tuesday and make it Giving Thanks Tuesday.
+Claire suggested hijacking Giving Tuesday and making it Giving Thanks Tuesday.
 Instead of a day to give to our organizations, use the hype to thank the donors who make our organizations possible.

 Of course, I love that idea.